 Adams Hall

 Rockford University is a private, four-year, co-educational institution and is governed by the University’s Board of Trustees, a 31-member board that includes representation from an Alumni, Student and Faculty trustee.
-Serving as the University’s interim president is Dr. Patricia Lynott, whose Executive Council leadership team includes the Provost and Vice President for Academic Affairs, Vice President for Business and CFO, Vice President for Enrollment Management and Vice President for Advancement.
+Serving as the University’s president is Dr. Patricia Lynott, whose Executive Council leadership team includes the Provost and Vice President for Academic Affairs, Vice President for Business and CFO, Vice President for Enrollment Management and Vice President for Advancement.

 More About Rockford University